 Biography

-Stephanie was previously a Principal Artist with The Song Company, and was a permanent member of the Choir of St James’ King Street Sydney for eight years.
 Currently dividing her time between the UK and Australia, Stephanie is now a regular member of the Choir of All Saints, Margaret Street in London.
+Stephanie has performed with the Academy of Ancient Music (UK), Polyphony (UK), Collegium Vocale Gent (UK).

-2024 highlights have included her solo debut with the Queensland Symphony Orchestra (QSO) in Handel’s Messiah, Pinchgut Opera’s Dido & Aeneas, alto soloist in Mendelssohn’s Elijah, and performing in the Collegium Vocale Crete Senesi Festival in Tuscany.
-She will appear with the QSO again in December as a soloist in Bach’s Christmas Oratorio and will make her role debut with Pinchgut Opera as Cornelia in Handel’s Julius Caesar.
+2024 highlights included her solo debut with the Queensland Symphony Orchestra (QSO) in Handel’s Messiah and Bach Christmas Oratorio, Pinchgut Opera’s Dido & Aeneas, performing in the Collegium Vocale Crete Senesi Festival in Tuscany.
+In November, Stephanie made her role debut with Baroque opera company Pinchgut Opera, as Cornelia in Handel’s Julius Caesar.

 In addition to her performance work, Stephanie has extensive experience in arts administration and education within various organisations in Australia and the UK.
 In 2023, she was awarded Pinchgut Opera’s inaugural Max Riebl Artist Award.
 Stephanie is generously supported by the Ian Potter Cultural Foundation and the Australian Elizabethan Theatre Trust Overseas Music Scholarship.